bigpipe/bigpipe/README.md

 - **dist** The location of our folder where we can store our compiled CSS and JavaScript to disk.
 If the path or folder does not exist it will be automatically created.
 Defaults to `working dir/dist`.
-- **pages** A directory that contains your Page definitions or an array of Page constructors.
-Defaults to `working dir/dist`.
+- **pagelets** A directory that contains your Pagelet definitions or an array of Pagelet constructors.
+Defaults to `working dir/pagelets`.
 If you don't provide Pages it will serve a 404 page for every request.
 - **parser** The message parser we should use for our real-time communication.
   See [Primus] for the available parsers.
 Defaults to `JSON`.